Tuesday, December 27, 2011

 I absolutely adore yoga.
 It's like having sex with yourself - a spiritual cleansing, a divine form of masturbation that has been passed down from Indian saints who didn't know how to keep warm in the Himalayas.
 I totally believe you can become enlightened by mastering your body - I'm just not sure I have one.

 Yes, you guessed it, I only like yoga in theory.
 When my body sees a yoga mat it wants to run away and munch on a pork sandwich.
 It doesn't want to breathe through migraines; it doesn't find any joy in "allowing" the pain from a cracked collarbone.
 My body wants greasy tacos, sex in phone booths, and long bike rides around nuclear plants.

-So why do I keep on torturing myself with the dog and other unhealthy yoga positions?
+So why do I keep on torturing myself with the Downward Dog and other unhealthy yoga positions?
 I've done yoga on Greek islands and dengue at a health spa in Thailand.
 That's right, dengue at a health spa.
 God is trying to tell me something.
 "Stay away from yoga," God shouts with that booming voice of His that worked so well for Charlton Heston.
-"Go and catch chlamydia, that's much more spiritual."

 Right now I'm sitting at Kalani Oceanside Retreat in the rainforest on Big Island, Hawaii, and it's so serene it gets on my nerves.
 Alcohol isn't allowed, but anal sex is, so it's not all dull.